How was your weekend?

 Then somewhere between week one and two, my knee started hurting.
 Really bad.
 Like my knee cap had fallen off.

 Off to the doctor again.

-Got some anti-inflammatory drugs and was told to ice after I run then do these special knee exercises before I run.
-Told me that I am "training my knees" right now and that if they don't get better after a few weeks, to stop running altogether.
+I got some anti-inflammatory drugs and was told to ice after I run then do these special knee exercises before I run.
+They told me that I am “training my knees” now and that if they don’t get better after a few weeks, to stop running altogether.

 But I was told, I could still run in the process of finding out if I can run or not.

-In the midst of this, bestie Christine and I had a falling out of sorts.
+In the midst of this, Christine and I had a fight.